thomazyazima/thomazyazima.github.io/week-1/2-github-intro/README.md

 **Please Note:**

-In Phase 0, the staff use branches a bit differently.
+In Phase 0, the staff use branches as described above, but we also use it to capture final versions of curriculum.
 The `master` branch is where the current copy of the curriculum is stored.
-If you are in Unit 1, you should refer to the `master` branch for the most recent copy of your curriculum.
-Once you finish unit 1, however, we will create a copy of that curriculum to capture the final version and store that on a branch.
+So if you are in Unit 1, you should refer to the `master` branch for the most recent copy of your curriculum.
+Once you finish Unit 1, however, we will create a copy of that curriculum to capture the final version and store that on a branch.
 We also use feature branches to make larger modifications to the curriculum (as shown in the image below):

 ![repository-branches](../imgs/repository-branches.png)